On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 For instance, after the chest size number (34, 40, 44, etc.), there will be letters like S, R, or L. What do they mean, and how to find the right size?

-These letters stand for “short”, “regular”, or “long”.
+The letters (S, R, or L) stand for “short”, “regular”, or “long”.
 They describe the overall jacket length and sleeve length.

 The difference can be quite enormous.
-Even the lapel width depends on the length of the suit.
+Even the lapel width depends on the suit length.

 How to Find the Right Suit Jacket Size

-Before shopping for your new suit, it’s vital to get a few measurements to help you find the right size, and it will save you from having to try on hundreds of suits when you hit the stores.
+Before shopping for your new suit, it’s vital to take a few measurements to help you find the right size, so you don’t have to try on hundreds of suits in stores.

-If you have a friend to help, it will make measuring yourself much easier.
+Having a friend to help you measure will make it much easier.
 If not, here’s a quick reference on how to fit your suit and how it’s supposed to look on you:

-First, determine your chest size by measuring around the fullest part across your chest and under your arms.
+First, determine your chest size by measuring around the fullest part of your chest and under your arms.

 Be careful not to hold your breath.
 The tape should fit snugly around the torso.